Gender justice is now hiring a finance & hr manager

 Gender Justice seeks to provide student development and leadership opportunities that reflect our values of equity and inclusion with regard to race, culture, ethnicity, class, religion, physical ability, age, gender, gender identity, and sexual orientation.
 We are committed to fostering the leadership of women, people of color, Native and indigenous people, LGBQ and trans people, immigrants, and others living in marginalized communities.

 Even if it is past the deadline listed above, please feel free to contact us for information about potential opportunities.

 REQUEST A SPEAKER

-Gender Justice attorneys are experts on gender and cognitive bias.
+Gender Justice staff members are experts on gender and cognitive bias.
 If your school, business, community organization, or law firm would like to schedule a speaker, please contact us for more information.